St John's College, Cambridge: Buildings and courts since 1900

 In 1987 the construction of the Fisher Building was completed.
 Named after Cardinal John Fisher, the building contains teaching rooms, conference facilities, and a student-run college cinema.
 It was designed by the architect Peter Boston.

 Located opposite the college's Great Gate is All Saints' Yard.
 The complex is formed from the buildings of the so-called "Triangle Site", a collection of structures owned by the college.
 An extensive renovation project finished in Michaelmas Term 2012 had a budget of approximately £9.75 million.
 The centrepiece of the Yard is Corfield Court, named after the project's chief benefactor, Charles Corfield.
-The site can be entered through one of two card-activated gates, or through the School of Divinity.
+The site can be entered through one of two card-activated gates or through the School of Divinity.
 The School of Divinity is the largest building on the site and was built between 1878 and 1879 by Basil Champneys for the University of Cambridge's divinity faculty on land leased by St John's College.
 Control of the building reverted to St John's when the faculty of divinity moved to a new building on the Sidgwick site in 2000.

 College choirs

 The Choir of St John's College has a tradition of religious music and has sung the daily services in the College Chapel since the 1670s.
-The services follow the cathedral tradition of the Church of England, Evensong being sung during Term six days a week and Sung Eucharist on Sunday mornings.
+The services follow the cathedral tradition of the Church of England, with Evensong being sung during Term six days a week and Sung Eucharist on Sunday mornings.
 Since 2023 the choir has been directed by Christopher Gray, who was formerly the choirmaster and organist at Truro Cathedral.
-The boys of the choir are educated and board at St John's College School.
+The boys and girls of the choir are educated and board at St John's College School.
 During university vacations, the choir carries out engagements elsewhere.
 Recent tours have taken it to places including the Netherlands, the US and Japan.

-The choir has an extensive discography of nearly 100 commercial releases dating back to the 1950s, when it was signed to the Decca/Argo label under George Guest.
+The choir has an extensive discography of nearly 100 commercial releases dating back to the 1950s when it was signed to the Decca/Argo label under George Guest.
 The Choir has since had successful recording contracts with Hyperion Records and Chandos Records, resulting in many critical accolades including a Gramophone Editor's Choice selection for 2015's collection The Call.
-In 2016 the choir signed to Signum Records on its own St John's College imprint.
+In 2016 the choir signed to Signum Records on its St John's College imprint.
 The first recording of this venture was a collection of music by the contemporary composer Jonathan Harvey released in May 2016 to a number two position in the UK specialist classical charts.
 The imprint will also release non-choral recordings by current and former members of the college.

 In October 2021, it was announced that girls and women would join the Choir of St John's College, making it the first choir of an Oxford or Cambridge college to combine "the voices of males and females in both adults and children".